mit-ll/BluetoothProximity/index.md

 We collect this information directly from you and not from any other source.

 ### How we use your personal information
-We use your information for a number of legitimate purposes all in support of MIT PACT (Private Automated Contact Tracing) and its mission.
+We use your information for a number of legitimate purposes all in support of MIT PACT and its mission.
 Specifically, we use your information to:
 *	Characterize Bluetooth radio frequency (RF) phenomenology
 *	Develop algorithms for estimating the duration and range of proximate contact between Bluetooth devices